mfg92/hugo-shortcode-gallery/README.md

 theme = ["YOUR_MAIN_THEME", "hugo-shortcode-gallery"]
 ```

-To read about hugo's theme components and how to use them have a look at
+To read about Hugo's theme components and how to use them have a look at
 https://gohugo.io/hugo-modules/theme-components/.

 To update to the latest version run inside *themes/hugo-shortcode-gallery*: